 How to Reach

 By Air.
-The best option to reach Udaipur would be the Maharana Pratap Airport.
-This airport is situated at an approximate distance of 20 km from the city centre.
-This airport is very well connected with other Indian cities like Delhi, Lucknow, Jaipur, Kolkata and Udaipur.
-It is situated at Dabok which is located at an approximate distance of 22 km east of Udaipur.
+The best option to reach Udaipur would be the Maharana Pratap Airport which is situated at an approximate distance of 20 km in Dabok.
+This airport is very well connected with other Indian cities and is spread in an area of over 500 acres with a single asphalt runway.

 By Train.
-The city of Udaipur has a very good railway network which connects it with various cities like Delhi, Indore, Mumbai, Kolkata.
+The city of Udaipur has a very good railway network which connects it with various cities like Delhi, Indore, Mumbai, and Kolkata.
 Here is the route which you can take to reach Udaipur via train network.